You call your real estate agent and the phone rings and rings…and rings.

 Campbell advises against working with someone who isn’t fully committed to real estate.
 “A part-time agent will most likely lack the time, experience, and patience to provide the full service that clients deserve,” she says.

-A listing agent’s role is to guide you through the process of selling, not to push you through it.
+Your agent should be just as fired up to sell your house as you are.
+That is how they make their money, after all.
+However, a listing agent’s role is to guide you through the process of selling, not to push you through it.
 If you ever feel that your agent is trying to strong-arm you into making a decision motivated by their potential commission rather than your goals and needs, that’s a huge red flag.

 “With a bad agent, you might feel like they are putting their self-interest before yours,” notes Campbell.

-4. Unfamiliarity with the market
+4. Unfamiliar with the market

-5. Late or no-show appointments
+5. Runs late or is a no-show for appointments

 Selling a home involves a string of scheduled events, and missing just one can slow down or derail the progress toward a sale.
 If your agent is consistently late or misses showings, open houses, inspections, appraisals, or other events, that’s a key indicator of unreliability.

-For some agents, everything might seem fine until an offer comes in.
 If you’ve received offers on your home but haven’t been able to settle on a sale price, your agent could be dropping the ball during negotiations.

+Boswell lists honesty as the number one thing to look for in a real estate agent.
 If you have reason to believe that your agent has provided misleading information, misrepresented you or a buyer, outright lied, or urged you to conceal information in a contract, he or she is not someone you want working on your behalf.